A sparsely branched shrub, or with pruning, a small tree.

 New stems are reddish, turning grey or brown with age.
 Old bark is shaggy and grey or brown.

 A branched tap root.
-This plant is said to sucker from its roots on occasion.
+This plant may occasionally produce new suckers from its roots.

 The flowers attract bees and butterflies.
 The fruit attracts birds and small mammals.